SpektraSystems/AZ-900/technical_deep_dive/Module1:_Explore_Azure_portal_and_understand _Cloud _Concepts_(15-20%)-readme.md

 2. Once you logged-in successfully, you’d be able to access the Azure Portal as shown in below image:
 ![](images/work.png)

->Note: You can close the recommendations window as this is not needed for this lab.
+>Note: You can close the recommendations window as it is not needed for this lab.

 **Azure Dashboard**